dimagi/commcare-cloud/ansible/README.md

   Originally this way because its contents are secret, it would now be preferable for this file to live encrypted in `environments/` or `environmental_defaults/`.

 ## Local vagrant setup

-**Note** This section is quite old, and the latest person to revamp this file mostly just left this section untouched.
-If you want to use this, ask around to see if anyone can tell you whether these steps currently work or not before going down too much of a rabbit hole trying to follow these docs.

-Ensure you have downloaded Vagrant and virtual box
+Ensure you have downloaded Vagrant and virtual box then start vagrant:

-### Multi-machine cluster setup

-Then start vagrant:

 ```
 $ vagrant up
 ```

+This will setup 4 VMs:
+* 192.168.33.14 (control)
+* 192.168.33.15 (app1)
+* 192.168.33.16 (db1)
+* 192.168.33.17 (proxy1)

+See `environments/development` the configuration of this testing environment.

+The VMs should be configured so that you can SSH between them as the `vagrant` user without requiring a password.

 If you run into issues starting vagrant, see the troubleshooting section at the bottom.

-The `./scripts/reset-vms` command can be run at any time, possibly with a subset of the VM names, to reset the VMs to their initial state and provision them with your SSH key.
-Run `./scripts/reset-vms` without arguments for usage info.

-Once vagrant is up, you may ssh into the control server and run a full
+Once vagrant is up, you may SSH into the control server and run a full
 deployment:

 ```
 $ vagrant ssh control
 ...
-$ commcare-cloud development aps -u vagrant
+$ commcare-cloud development deploy-stack
 ```

 This will build a database server, a proxy server and a single web worker,